Anno Mundi: an early Jaques game described as ‘scripture recreation for the young’ with events in the Old Testament boldly dated, c.1875.

 The Arms of English Peers playing cards were first published in 1686.
 Heraldry, or a knowledge of the arms and blazons of royalty was an important part of a respectable education.
-Three editions of the pack are known.

 Health Promotion playing cards issued by the British Army with cartoons about army life and information on where to get health advice